harshhks2/Github-Browser/README.md

 Clicking on any branch would bring you the list of recent commits to the branch.

 To run the app on your phone download the apk from GithubBrowser\app\build\outputs\apk\debug and install it.
+The API requests are not authenticated so if the app stops working after some time, it means that GitHubs's api rate limit is reached.
 Surf and Enjoy!